View information about forbearance information for student loan borrowers due to the coronavirus.

 REPAYMENT: Repayment begins 6 months after the student graduates or falls below half-time.
 Standard repayment is ten years.
 IMPORTANT- If you have any questions about federal loan repayment do not hesitate to contact your servicer.
 They have been contracted by the Department of Education to help you!
 You can ask them questions about the varying payment plans, interest, etc. Also, if you are having a hard time making your payments after graduation you'll want to contact them to discuss it.
 There may be options for you so that you can avoid ruining your credit with late or skipped loan payments!

-Do you know who your loan servicers are?
-If not, then follow these simple instructions to find out...
+Do you know who your loan servicer is?
+If not, contact our office or follow these simple instructions to find out...

-7. Now that you know who your servicer is you should create a login on their website so you can track your loans.
-Examples of servicers include Great Lakes, Sallie Mae, FedLoan, etc...
+Now that you know who your servicer is you should create a login on their website so you can track your loans.
+Examples of servicers include Great Lakes, FedLoan, etc...

 For more information on repayment and repayment plans, please visit the Federal Student Aid site.